RollForCode/cartusian-triangles-wiki/docs/overview.md

 | **IPC** | Invitational Participant Chip |
 | **Participant Commitee** | the commitee available to assist race participants through the event |

-## Definitions

-**collateral damage**
-any damage, harm, negative effect, or other action that would cause a monetary, physical, or emotional cost to:

-- any living non-participant outside of an event zone

-## Teams and Eligibility
+## Rules and Eligibility

-1. All teams must start with 5 living members.
+1. All teams must start with 5 members.
 At least one member must be organic.
 2. New members may join the team, but must be a system citizen, and not have any prior contact with any contestants outside of the competition.
 3. A team is invalidated if:
    - The team is disbanded